Icebreaker activities for middle and high school students are often torture, just like they are for the teachers facilitating them.

 *has never eaten broccoli *has broken a bone doing something stupid *has sneaked into a movie *is the only child of an only child *has lied about being vegetarian or vegan

-2. Abstract Art Personality Groups
+Teen Icebreaker #2: Abstract Art Personality Groups

-Pull four or five abstract line drawings from any source online, print them out, post them around the room, and have each student decide which of them best represents his or her personality.
+Pull four or five abstract line drawings from any source online, print them out, post them around the room, and have each student decide which of them best represents their personality.
 Students who migrate to the same one mingle and compare their reasons for choosing that artwork.
 Be sure to choose art that is conservative, dramatic, simple, and elaborate in order to give students distinctive choices.

-3. Ink Blot Gallery Walk
+Teen Icebreaker #3: Ink Blot Gallery Walk (Fan Favorite)

 Pull six Rorschach test images from the Internet and label them A through G. Post them around the room and have students work in pairs to discuss what they see.
 Give them a recording sheet (designated A through G) so that they can jot down their observations.
 As students go to each station in the gallery walk, they will see with new eyes what their peers are seeing, and they’ll start to talk!